MicrosoftDocs/powerapps-docs/powerapps-docs/user/lookup-field.md

 ## Search in a lookup field

-To browse a lookup, select the llookup icon (magnifying glass).
+To browse a lookup, select the lookup icon (magnifying glass).
 A full list of items will be shown in the dropdown.

   > [!div class="mx-imgBorder"]
   > ![Search a lookup field](media/MRU_1.png "Search a lookup field")